 General Liam’s lips twitched.
 “That’s quite an appetite you have there.”

 “I wanted to thank you for your help.
 I saw what you did by bringing the boss’s attention to yourself.
-You made this whole fight a lot more easy which helped us cut down on the casualties.”
+You made this whole fight a lot easier, which helped us cut down on the casualties.”

 Zero snorted, putting out a burst of smoke from his mouth.
-Who side was she on anyways?
+Whose side was she on anyway?
 He didn’t like how he was just thrown under the bus.

 “What do you mean?”
 General Liam asked.
 “Please explain.”

-Agnis wiped away the blood on her face, then she took a deep breath and begun to talk.
-“It’s really simple really, its animal instinct to defend what has invaded its territory, and Zero here had stepped in on the boar’s territory.
+Agnis wiped away the blood on her face, then took a deep breath and began talking.
+“It’s really simple animal instinct to defend what has invaded its territory, and Zero here had stepped in on the Boar’s territory.
 If we didn’t have Zero here, this Boar Mammoth would’ve picked us off slowly as we crossed its territory.
-By bringing it out by challenging its domain, it gave us a chance to deal with them quickly without having to go search for them.”
+So bringing it out by challenging its domain gave us a chance to deal with them quickly without searching for them.”

 “So, what are you suggesting that we do?”
 General Liam asked, thinking over what she had said.

 “We use him as bait for the next territory, bringing out the boss to our doorsteps.”
-Agnis stated with a wide grin.
+Agnis started with a wide grin.

 Zero tilted his head confused.
 Huh?
 Use him as bait?
 Wait, what?
-It didn’t hit him until now in what she wanted to do.
-Every new territory that they went through, Agnis wanted him to call forth the boss of each territory, before entering.
-This was becoming a territory battle just like how the animals in the wild kingdom did it, and now that he thought about it, when he roared to challenge the boss of the territory, the Boar Mammoth shouted back with equal amount of force.
+It didn’t hit him until now what she wanted to do.
+For every new territory they went through, Agnis wanted him to call forth the boss of each domain before entering.
+This was becoming a territory battle just like how the animals in the wild kingdom did it, and now that he thought about it when he roared to challenge the territory boss, the Boar Mammoth shouted back with equal amounts of force.
 Plus, he got the Dragon’s Challenge skill and gained territory.

-“This time, you might not be crazy.”
-Zero replied.
-He went back to leisurely eating the Boar’s meat in front of him.
+“This time, you might not be crazy,” Zero replied.
+He returned to leisurely eating the Boar’s meat in front of him.

 “Hmph.
 I never was.”
 Agnis crossed her hand in front of her.

-“Okay, let’s say that we use him as bait, how would he call the territory boss over?”
+“Okay, let’s say we use him as bait; how would he call the territory boss over?”

 “That, I leave it to Zero to explain.”

 Zero sighed.
-If she was going to bring up an explanation, she should’ve went all the way through instead of stopping midway.
+If she was going to bring up an explanation, she should’ve gone all the way through instead of stopping midway.

 “Don’t worry about that.
 It comes with being a Dragon.”
 Zero replied.
-“All I need to do is roar, and if they roar back the challenge is accepted.
+“All I need to do is a roar, and if they roar back, the challenge is accepted.
 They’ll come flocking towards us.”

 “Interesting.
-Then we should try what you stated out.”
+Then we should try what you stated.”
 General Liam spoke.

-“Plus, we won’t have to worry for a good thirty miles from weaker monsters.”
+“Plus, we won’t have to worry for thirty miles from weaker monsters.”
 He replied, in between each chew.
-“They’re not going to attack now, after I had become this territory’s head.”
+“They’re not going to attack now after I have become this territory’s head.”

 “That is even better.”

 “Stronger monsters that are stronger than me will still attack.
-I can’t do anything about that, but to fight back.”
+I can’t do anything about that but fight back.”

 General Liam waved his hand, stopping Zero from saying anything further.
-“What you are doing is more a blessing to my soldiers.
-I don’t want anymore needless deaths that would jeopardize them, so getting to our objective as quickly and safely as possible is what I always hoped for, even though that isn’t the case the majority of the time.
-Still, even if we have some kind of edge that would benefit us, it means a lot more than you think.
+“What you are doing is more of a blessing to my soldiers.
+I don’t want any more needless deaths that would jeopardize them, so getting to our objective as quickly and safely as possible is what I always hoped for, even though that isn’t the case most of the time.
+Still, even if we have some edge that would benefit us, it means much more than you think.
 A dragon’s blessing is one of them.”

-Zero could tell that he couldn’t refute in what General Liam had said, it was just too difficult to say anything else, but nod his head and let General Liam continue to think up whatever fantastical thing that he had thought of Zero.
+Zero couldn’t refute what General Liam had said.
+He could only nod his head and let General Liam continue to think up whatever fantastical thing he had thought of him.

-Zero claws shifted upwards onto the white bone of the Boar’s ribcage, he watched as General Liam had left.
+Zero claws shifted upwards onto the white bone of the Boar’s ribcage; he watched as General Liam left.

 “So, what do you think of him?”